-2 Quality-Michigan Mission Based Performance Indicator System f) Performance Improvement Projects3

-MDHHS requires the PIHP to complete a minimum of two performance improvement projects (PIP) per waiver renewal period.
-The QIC chooses performance improvement projects based on the methodology described in Section VI Performance Management of this document which includes but is not limited to the analysis of data, analysis of process, satisfaction, and/or outcome trends that may have an impact on the quality of service provided.
+8 Quality-Michigan Mission Based Performance Indicator System in Section VI Performance Management of this document which includes but is not limited to the analysis of data, analysis of process, satisfaction, and/or outcome trends that may have an impact on the quality of service provided.
 Once chosen, a recommendation is made to the MSHN Operations Council for approval.
 The PIP is presented to relevant committees and councils for collaboration during the duration of the PIP.
 One of the two is chosen by the department based on Michigan's Quality Improvement Council recommendations.
 This project is approved by MDHHS and subject to validation by the external quality review (EQR) organization, requiring the use of the EQR's form.
 In alignment with the MDHHS Comprehensive Quality Strategy, MDHHS has elected the focus of the PIP topic for FY22-FY25 to include the reduction of existing racial or ethnic disparities in access to healthcare or health outcomes.
-MSHN has approved the following Non-clinical Performance Improvement Project to address access to services for the historically marginalized groups within the MSHN region:
+Performance is reviewed as outlined in the performance improvement project description to ensure significant improvement is sustained over time.
+The summary is submitted to the external quality review organization for a validation review, and to MDHHS through the QAPIP Annual Report.